ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Appendix

 \subsubsection{Shapenet}

 We follow the preprocessing and evaluation methodology outlined in \cite{williams2021neural}.
 First, the preprocessing technique from \cite{mescheder2019occupancy} is applied, then performance is evaluated on the first 20 shapes of the test set for each shape class.
 The preprocessing step extracts ground truth surface points from ShapeNet and generates random samples within the domain, and their corresponding occupancy values.
+We use the MFGI initialization proposed in DiGS for this experiment.
 For evaluation, the ground truth surface points are used to compute the squared Chamfer distance, while the labeled random samples are used to calculate the Intersection over Union (IoU).

 During training, 15,000 points are sampled from the original point cloud and an additional 15,000 points are sampled uniformly at random within the bounding box.
 The model is trained for 10,000 iterations with a learning rate of $5\times 10^{-5}$.
-The weights were chosen to be $[\alpha_m, \alpha_{nm}, \alpha_e]=[5000,100,50]$.
+The weights were chosen to be $[\alpha_m, \alpha_{nm}, \alpha_e]=[3000,100,50]$.
 The viscosity coefficient $\varepsilon$ decayed piecewise linearly starting at 1.0 decreasing at 10\%, 20\%, 30\% and 40\% to 0.0 for all shapes besides rifle, lamp, and table.
 For these shapes, we start the decay at $\varepsilon=10.0$.

+Note that to report results for HotSpot \cite{wang2025hotspot}, we used as reported in their work, 5 layer, 128 hidden dimension architecture with linear layers.